 I am that boy.

-You are loved by God.
+Dearest Friend, You are loved by God.
 You are created in His image.
 He sees your pain and affliction, and extends a hand of mercy, forgiveness and peace.
 Won’t you take hold of that hand?
 Can’t you see there is no sin beyond the forgiveness through Christ?

 Images of the Little Boy and the Little Lady